gremo/GremoHmacAuthenticationBundle/README.md

 ```

 ## How it works
-The authentication manager will inspect the `auth_header` looking for the following pattern:
+The authentication manager will inspect the `auth_header` header with the following pattern:

 ```
 <auth_header>: <service_label> <client_id>:<signature>